JayC-SF/comp371-project/README.md

 Racket 1 (racket closer to camera):
 - Arrow Keys to move
 - L to perform swing
+- Right Shift to sprint

 Racket 2 (racket on other side):
 - WASD to move
 - E to perform swing
+- Left Shift to sprint

 ## Build Instructions